FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 # Enter the console / contracts directory
 cd ~/fisco/console/contracts/liquid

 # Create a new contract(The console has prepared the asset directory.
-If you want to download the console, skip this step.)
+If you want to download the console, skip this step)
 cargo liquid new contract asset
 ```